- Dive deep into history with a private tour of Split's Diocletian's Palace

 Stop for an authentic lunch at a family-run konoba for a traditionally prepared meal in the peka, a bell-shaped lid that is covered in coal.
-Next, you'll spend a little time visiting a family-owned vineyard or two where you'll have the opportunity to try wines endemic to the island paired with regional delicacies before heading up Vidikovac for views over the Stari Grad Plain.
-An agricultural landscape set up by the ancient Greeks (and a UNESCO World Heritage Site) you'll meander amid small villages in the inner part of the island stopping to visit Stari Grad, Croatia's oldest town.
+Next, you'll spend a little time visiting a family-owned vineyard or two, where you'll have the opportunity to try wines endemic to the island paired with regional delicacies before heading up to Vidikovac for views over the Stari Grad Plain.
+An agricultural landscape set up by the ancient Greeks (and a UNESCO World Heritage Site), you'll meander amid small villages in the inner part of the island, stopping to visit Stari Grad, Croatia's oldest town.

-After the day's adventures, treat yourself to a drink in the town's ancient piazza that overlooks the Venetian loggia, 7th-century fortification walls, and the oldest municipal theater in Europe.
+After the day's adventures, treat yourself to a drink in the town's ancient piazza that overlooks the Venetian loggia, seventh-century fortification walls, and the oldest municipal theater in Europe.

 Chat with a local specialist who can help organize your trip.

 Today you'll set out on an exciting full-day outing to discover the islands of Biševo, Vis, and the Pakleni islands.
-On a private luxury speedboat, you'll first cruise to the east coast of Biševo Island, a popular, though often crowded destination, to see the mesmerizing iridescent blue waters of the Blue Cave (Modra špilja).
-Upon landing on the island, you'll transfer to a cave friendly boat before floating inside the cave to discover the natural phenomena for yourself.
+On a private luxury speedboat, you'll first cruise to the east coast of Biševo Island, a popular, though often crowded destination, to see the mesmerizing iridescent blue waters of the Modra špilja (Blue Cave).
+Upon landing on the island, you'll transfer to a cave-friendly boat before floating inside the cave to discover the natural phenomena for yourself.

 When you're ready, you'll hoist anchor and continue your journey around Vis to the fishing village of Komiža.
 An incredibly picturesque Mediterranean town, Komiža is made up of narrow winding streets and attractive stone houses.
 Find your way to a café amid 16th-and 17th-century Venetian-style buildings to soak in the charming scenery or visit the Kaštel, a squat centuries-old fortress that is now home to the comprehensive Fishing Museum.
 Be sure to check out the traditional falkuša fishing boat before choosing a restaurant for lunch.

-Day 5: Hvar to Dubrovnik, Private Walking City Tour
+Day 5: Catamaran to Dubrovnik, Private Walking City Tour

 After touring the streets and alleys, you'll head for Lovrijenac Fortress as well as the city's impressive defensive walls, the second-largest set of city walls in the world.
-At certain places the wall rises 75 feet high, offering excellent vantage points for photos of the coastline.
+At certain places, the wall rises 75 feet (23 m) high, offering excellent vantage points for photos of the coastline.

-Day 6: Cavtat & Konavle Region Private Culinary Experience
+Day 6: Day Trip to Cavtat & Konavle Region Private Culinary Experience

 Enjoy a day reserved for exploring the towns and villages to the east of the "Adriatic Pearl."